OlssonF/NEON-forecast-challenge-workshop/Submit_forecast/NEON_forecast_challenge_workshop_aquatics.md

 repository](https://github.com/eco4cast/neon4cast-example), using github
 actions and binder.

-Take a look at the Automate_forecast/automation_tutorial.md
+Take a look at the `Automate_forecast/automation_tutorial.md` for detailed walk-through about how to set up a GitHub action.

-## 7.6 Alternative methods to loop through each variable-site_id combination
+## 7.5 Alternative methods to loop through each variable-site_id combination

 Using the `purrr` package we can also loop through each combination of site_id and variable combination.
 This is more efficient computationally